pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Wisdom is the chief element in happiness."
 --Sophocles

+"And if it feels like failure
+Then it's probably good for you
+If it tears your heart out
+Then you're probably pulling through"
+--Spacey Jane, *Pulling Through*

 "The problem isn't the problem.
 The problem is your attitude about the problem."
 --Captain Jack Sparrow